 Immediately prior to this offering, there was no public market for our common stock.
 Future sales of substantial amounts of common stock in the public market, or the perception that such sales may occur, could adversely affect the market price of our common stock.
-Although our common stock has been approved for listing on The NASDAQ Global Select Market, we cannot assure you that there will be an active public market for our common stock.
+Although we have applied to have our common stock listed on The NASDAQ Global Market, we cannot assure you that there will be an active public market for our common stock.

-Upon the closing of this offering and the concurrent private placement to an affiliate of Celgene, we will have outstanding an aggregate of 30,127,620 shares of common stock, assuming the issuance of 5,888,888 shares of common stock offered by us in this offering and 708,333 shares of common stock offered by us in the concurrent private placement and no exercise of options after May 31, 2013.
+Upon the closing of this offering and the concurrent private placement to Celgene, we will have outstanding an aggregate of 29,380,399 shares of common stock, assuming the issuance of 5,000,000 shares of common stock offered by us in this offering and 850,000 shares of common stock offered by us in the concurrent private placement and no exercise of options after May 31, 2013.
 Of these shares, all shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, whose sales would be subject to the Rule 144 resale restrictions described below, other than the holding period requirement.

-The remaining 24,238,732 shares of common stock will be "restricted securities," as that term is defined in Rule 144 under the Securities Act and will further be subject to either restrictions on transfer under the lock-up agreements described below or restrictions on transfer for a period of 180 days from the effectiveness of the registration statement of which this prospectus forms a part under stock option and restricted stock agreements entered into between us and the holders of those shares.
+The remaining 24,380,399 shares of common stock will be "restricted securities," as that term is defined in Rule 144 under the Securities Act and will further be subject to either restrictions on transfer under the lock-up agreements described below or restrictions on transfer for a period of 180 days from the effectiveness of the registration statement of which this prospectus forms a part under stock option and restricted stock agreements entered into between us and the holders of those shares.
 Following the expiration of these restrictions, these shares will become eligible for public sale if they are registered under the Securities Act or if they qualify for an exemption from registration under Rules 144 or 701 under the Securities Act, which are summarized below.
-These restricted securities are eligible for public sale only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rules 144 or 701 under the Securities Act, which are summarized below.